 If there has been repeated pet visits, then your ability to treat the problem with home remedies will be limited.

 The Electrodry carpet cleaning process is to identify the extent of the damage using a penetrating meter that identifies the location of the uric salts in the carpet and underlay.
 If the carpet has suffered only moderate contamination, then the uric salts are likely to only exist in the carpet fibres and underlay.
 In this case we can inject a specialised disinfectant to kill the bacteria and neutralize the uric salts.
 We apply the same specialised disinfectant to the carpet fibres and rinse the carpet with a hot water extraction cleaning process.
+This has been a tried and true method for our team, and we have had many successful cleans using this method.

 If the animal has repeatedly urinated in the same area, we may be best to pull back the carpet to visually inspect the underlay and sub-floor (usually concrete or floor boards).
 When there has been heavy contamination we may need to replace the underlay and apply a sealer to the sub-floor to seal off the urine contaminated structure and prevent future odours.
 The carpet fibres and backing also need to be cleaned and treated with a disinfectant and odour conteractant.

 If you think your pet has only urinated once or twice in the area, then we suggest trying to re-hydrate the stain and waiting to see what results you achieve.
+You may have more chances of success this way.

 SUBSCRIBE TO OUR NEWSLETTER